CDD FEES IN VENICE FL

 A Community Development District (CDD) is an alternative method for managing and financing infrastructure required to support community development.

 There are 600 Community Development Districts in Florida, 438 of which were chartered during the height of the real estate market in 2003 through 2008.
 These CDD's issued $6.5 billion in municipal bonds to finance their neighborhood/community infrastructure, such as roads, water, sewer, and public spaces.
-Over 168 of these districts are in default on $5.1 billion of bonds.
-None of these distressed CDD's are in my service area of Sarasota, Manatee, or Charlotte Counties.

 WHAT IS THE PURPOSE